alanmitchell/bmon/docs/source/periodic-scripts.rst

 must happen:

 *  An API Key must be obtained by an `Ecobee-registered developer <https://www.ecobee.com/developers/>`_.
-   This key must be entered into the :ref:`BMON Django Settings file <how-to-install-BMON-on-a-web-server>` as the ``BMSAPP_ECOBEE_API_KEY`` settings entry.
+   This key must be entered into the :ref:`BMON Settings File <how-to-install-BMON-on-a-web-server>` as the ``BMSAPP_ECOBEE_API_KEY`` settings entry.
 This is a one-time procedure done by the BMON System Administrator, not the owner of the Ecobee account.